javickas/EVPN-Workshop/README.md

 > All VMs are accessible from internet, so you can run everything from your laptop or from one of the ubuntu server provided

-??You'll find the URL to access the management interface of your lab in the file corresponding to your pod number.??